If You Can’t Trust a Land Trust… Part 2

 There’s a little bridge to cross the little stream that feeds (drains?) the pond.
 I found a side trail that took me over towards some houses – which I can’t really recommend.
 However, year after year, the EGLT puts on a “Fairy House” building workshop and then brings kids out into these easily accessible woods to place their houses.
 Evidence remains:

 Not sure you need to go find this too, but hey, maybe you’re totally into this stuff.
 As for me, I had seen enough and completed the trail around the pond.
-It took me back out to the road (my car in sight) and along the roadside side of the pond.
+It took me back out to the road and alongside the pond.

 Whereupon I saw a painted turtle chilling out.
 While this may seem like a silly little group of East Granby hikes – and it kind of is – I enjoyed each one for what it was.
 So I did a little fairy dance as I made my way back to my car.